Dear Team USA friends and peers,

 This program that USAT creates called TeamUSA has allowed us “non-elites” a chance to compete against each other on the world’s stage.
 It makes us into inadvertent inspirations to a generation both of strangers and of kids.
 We sometimes discover that we inspired our neighbors to lose weight or start running.
 People meet us and tell us about how they are now getting back into the gym, when we never knew nor cared that they weren’t going to the gym.
 We have stopped more than one lost soul from finding another fake leader on social media.
 This program made us into rock stars in a most unique way, on a most unique stage, without comparison.

-None of the mainstream sports are doing this.
+None of the mainstream sports other than Team USA are doing this.
 Imagine if the NFL allowed fans from the stadium a chance to play a game of flag football, say, 2 hours before the opening kick.
 Yet, as endurance athletes, we get to race the same course as the elites, a few hours or days before they do.
 And, in many instances, we get to know them.

 Sitting in the neurons of this process, are the staff members at USAT.
 They have created a logic that lets us do our thing and then talk about it until everyone involved is nauseous.
 Some pessimists conclude that part of their job description is being nice to us and listening while accommodating our princess-and-the-pea sorts of requests.